Razorbotz/Git_Intro/README.md

 # Razorbotz Git Intro

 Welcome to the Razorbotz Project.
 This page is intended to serve as an introduction to Github for new users.
-If you encounter any links that are outdated or any commands that don't work, please contact me at andrewburroughs17@gmail.com.
+If you encounter any links that are outdated or any commands that don't work, please contact me at andrewburroughs17@gmail.com.  **For the instructions below, the expected output is shown after the commands.**

 ## Introduction